 The amazing O&G doctors helping deliver babies in Australia's rural zones

-In rural Australia, where the red dirt meets the azure sky, a special breed of heroes operates far from the urban buzz.
-These are the Obstetrics and Gynaecology (O&G) doctors, whose commitment to bringing new life into the world under challenging conditions is nothing short of amazing.
+In rural Australia, where the red dirt meets the azure sky, a special breed of heroes operates far from the buzzing metropolitans.
+These are the Obstetrics and Gynaecology (O&G) doctors, both full-time and locum, whose commitment to bringing new life into the world under challenging conditions is nothing short of amazing.

-This article highlights these dedicated professionals and their vital work in delivering babies in some of Australia's most remote areas.
+This article highlights these dedicated professionals and their important work in delivering babies in some of Australia's most remote areas.

 "I travel a ten-minute commute to work most days but also might travel 873 km to do my outreach gynae clinic as far away as Lajamanu, a small town of the Northern Territory.
 We carry everything we need, including the colposcope and ultrasound, all on our little chartered plane.
 Our outreach service is an important piece of the puzzle of health equity, and it is a privilege to participate in it.
 I have learnt so much about what it means to provide woman-centered care, from our midwives who run the service to the women I get to ‘yarn’ with when I am in the community."
 Dr Romany Erwin - Sourced OG Magazine